juxt/mach/README.md

 though.

-The Machfile is a map, modelled in a similar fashion to the original Machfile, with targets as keys and dependencies/actions as values.
+The Machfile is a map, modelled in a similar fashion to the original Makefile, with targets as keys and dependencies/actions as values.

 ### Targets